edwardfxiao/react-inputs-validation/README.md

     this.setState({ name });
     console.log(e);
   }} //Required.[Func].Default: () => {}.
 Will return the value.
+  onBlur={e => {
+    console.log(e);
-  onBlur={(e) => {console.log(e)}} //Optional.[Func].Default: none.
+  }} //Optional.[Func].Default: none.
 In order to validate the value on blur, you MUST provide a function, even if it is an empty function.
 Missing this, the validation on blur will not work.
   // onFocus={(e) => {console.log(e)}} //Optional.[Func].Default: none.
   // onClick={(e) => {console.log(e)}} //Optional.[Func].Default: none.
   // onKeyUp={(e) => {console.log(e)}} //Optional.[Func].Default: none.